gammapy/gammapy/docs/overview.rst

 of built-in models in the :ref:`model-gallery`.

-To learn more about modeling and fitting, see  :ref:`gammapy.modeling <modeling>` and :ref:`gammapy.estimators <estimators`.
+To learn more about modeling and fitting, see  :ref:`gammapy.modeling <modeling>` and :ref:`gammapy.estimators <estimators>`.
 To compute light curves, use the `~gammapy.estimators.LightCurveEstimator`.

-For 1D spectral modeling and fitting, `~gammapy.modeling.models.Models` are used, to provide uniformity within Gammapy, and to allow in future versions of Gammapy for advanced use cases where a sky region based analysis is used resulting in 1D counts spetra, but the modeling is done with a spatial model assumption, allowing for treatment of overlapping emission components, such as e.g. a gamma-ray binary with underlying emission from a pulsar wind nebula, to apply proper treatment of containment and contamination corrections.
+For 1D spectral modeling and fitting, `~gammapy.modeling.models.Models` are used, to provide uniformity within Gammapy, and to allow in future versions of Gammapy for advanced use cases where a sky region based analysis is used resulting in 1D counts spectra, but the modeling is done with a spatial model assumption, allowing for treatment of overlapping emission components, such as e.g. a gamma-ray binary with underlying emission from a pulsar wind nebula, to apply proper treatment of containment and contamination corrections.
 Note that